 Jackie Perkins’ Legacy of Strength and Community Spirit Carries On at Coffeyville Rodeo

-by Emma Tabor
+by Emma Taber

 The Jackie Perkins Memorial Ranch Rodeo in Coffeyville, Kansas, is a celebration of tradition and community, and those values are deeply felt by all who attend.
 The WRCA-sanctioned ranch rodeo in Coffeyville is the last before the World Championship and is only open to unqualified teams.